 - A deductible not to exceed $500 per accident or illness.

-If you will be eligible to receive College health insurance coverage through employment as a budgeted graduate assistant (research or teaching) working a minimum of 20 hours a week, you will have opportunity to sign up during new employee enrollment for the "Optional Accidental Death and Dismemberment" policy.
+If you will be eligible to receive College health insurance coverage through employment as a budgeted graduate assistant (research or teaching) working a minimum of 20 hours a week, you will have opportunity to sign up during new employee enrollment for the "Optional Accidental Death and Dismemberment" guideline.
 This portion of the employee policy will cover the "medical evacuation and repatriation" requirements.
 You may also purchase "medical evacuation and repatriation" coverage under a separate policy at an approximate rate of $25 per year.

 Health insurance brochures are available in the Student Services Office, Room 525.